Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: FRMABPs

 The solution to (\ref{eq:quad}) is given as follows.
+For brevity, we omit the trivial case where $\dot{x}_i(t) = 0$.
 Unlike the case of affine dynamics, we do not use expressions involving the initial conditions in the subinterval $x_i(t_s)$ and $y_i(t_s)$, as this leads to considerably more complicated expressions.
-Instead, we introduce constants $K$ and $G$ for simplicity.
+Instead, we introduce constants $K \neq 0$ and $G$ for simplicity: